£699,950

 The local market benefits significantly from its proximity to Haddenham and Thame, where commuters can access the Chiltern Main Line direct to London Marylebone in under an hour.
 This transport link, combined with the village's rural character and excellent local schools, creates sustained demand from professional buyers willing to pay a premium for the lifestyle Shabbington offers.
 Land Registry data for the broader HP18 area shows consistent activity levels, with detached properties commanding the highest prices due to the limited supply of larger homes in the village.

 Property types in Shabbington skew heavily towards detached and semi-detached houses, reflecting the village's rural character rather than urban density.
-The current listing mix shows three detached properties averaging £865,000, one semi-detached at £550,000, and four properties in the "other" category averaging £661,250.
+The current listing mix shows four detached properties averaging £836,250, two semi-detached at £487,500, and two houses averaging £587,475.
 This supply pattern suggests strong demand for family homes, while the relative scarcity of flats indicates that Shabbington primarily attracts buyers seeking space and character over apartment living.
 The village's housing stock includes a significant proportion of period properties dating back centuries, alongside more modern homes built during the twentieth century.

 Source: home.co.uk